Aromatherapy and Mind-Body Practices

-Picture a field of purple flowers swaying gently in the breeze, their sweet fragrance wafting through the air.
-This is the image that comes to mind when I think of lavender, the beloved herb that has been used for centuries for its healing properties.
+Picture a field covered in purple flowers swaying gently in the breeze, releasing a lovely fragrance into the air.
+This image comes to mind whenever I think of lavender, the beloved plant renowned for its healing properties for centuries.

 One of the most popular ways to use lavender is through aromatherapy, where its essential oil is diffused into the air and inhaled.
 In this article, we will explore what lavender aromatherapy is used for and how it can benefit our overall health and well-being.